discordx-ts/discordx/docs/docs/general/metadatastorage.md

 # MetadataStorage

-The MetadataStorage store all the informations about your decorators, you can get the informations related to them by using `MetadataStorage.instance`
+MetadataStorage stores all the information about your decorators.
+You can get the information you need by using `MetadataStorage.instance`.

 ```ts
 import { MetadataStorage } from "discordx";